 6.19.2.2 Input data

+In order to achieve the intended objectives, this solution proposes two alternative solutions:

-The table with input data of the QoS Sustainability analytics (TS 23.288 [5]) should be updated by adding information on radio resource utilization and input related to other QoS parameters (e.g. delay, packet error rate).
+-Alt#1 updates the table with input data of the QoS Sustainability analytics (TS 23.288 [5]) by adding information on radio resource utilization and input related to other QoS parameters (e.g. delay, packet error rate).

+- Alt#2 in addition to the updates of the table with input data additional input are considered as explained below.